florez-carlos/dotfiles/README.md

 This certificate is used to authenticate against Azure, allowing for programmatic access of Azure resources </br>
 Add the certificate in PEM format to the workspace directory, the certificate must hold both private key/public certificate </br>
-:warning: Replace the path in brackets with the path to the existing certificate
+> :warning: Replace the path in brackets with the path to the existing certificate
 ```bash
 #This example assumes the certificate is already present in the same machine
 cp </path/to/az/certificate> $HOME/workspace/terminal-auth-cert.pem
 ```
-:information_source: Some repositories need programatic access to Azure in order to access files that may be outside of Git Version Control
+> :information_source: Some repositories need programatic access to Azure in order to access files that may be outside of Git Version Control

 ## Install required dependencies on the host machine

 These dependencies are directly installed to the host machine

 Run the install target. <br>
-:information_source: This will install Docker and MesloLGS fonts on the host machine
+> :information_source: This will install the following to the host machine: MesloLGS, Minikube and the dependencies listed on [host dependencies file](config/host-dependencies.txt)

 ```bash
 sudo make install -e USER=$USER -e HOME=$HOME